Heinkel He 112 operational service: Hungary

 With the Japanese and Spanish orders filled, things were looking up for Hungary.
 However at that point Romania placed its order, and was placed at the front of the queue.
 It appeared that the Hungarian production machines might never arrive, so the MKHL started pressing for a license to build the plane locally.
 In May the Hungarian Manfred-Weiss company in Budapest received the license for the plane, and on 1 June an order was placed for twelve planes.
 Heinkel agreed to deliver a 210Ga powered plane to serve as a pattern aircraft.

 As it turns out the B-2 was never delivered, and two more of the B-1/U2s with the 210Ea were sent instead.
 On arrival in Hungary the 7.9 mm MG17s were removed and replaced with the local 8 mm 39.M machine guns, and bomb racks were added.
 The resulting fit was similar to those originally ordered by Austria.
 Throughout this time the complaints about the engines were being addressed by continued attempts to license one of the newer 30 litre class engines, the Junkers Jumo 211A or the DB600Aa.

 Late in March the He 100 V8 took the world absolute speed record, but in stories about the record attempt the plane was referred to as the He 112U.
 Upon hearing of the record, the Hungarians decided to switch production to this "new version" of the 112, which was based on the newer engines.
-Then in August the CinC of the MKHL recommended that the 112 be purchased as the standard fighter for Hungary (although likely referring to the earlier versions, not the "112U").
+Then in August the Commander-in-Chief of the MKHL recommended that the 112 be purchased as the standard fighter for Hungary (although likely referring to the earlier versions, not the "112U").

 At this point the engine issue came to a head.
 It was clear that no production line planes would ever reach Hungary, and now that the war was underway the RLM was refusing to allow their export anyway.
 Shipments of the Jumo 211 or DB601 were not even able to fulfill German needs, so export of the engine for locally built airframes was likewise out of the question.